datawire/vergen/README.md

 # Vergen

-Generates version numbers for use with web service development.
+Generates version numbers automatically based of calendar dates and tags.
+This makes it suitable to for use in a continuous delivery or deployment context where a person manually generating version numbers is either unlikely or not useful.

 # Usage

+# Latest Version `vergen latest`

+Examines the current tags on the Git repository and returns the latest tagged version.

-## Release Version `vergen release`
+# Next Version `vergen next`

-A release version is of the form `YY.MM.DD-$Revision` where `$Revision >= 0`.
-The date component is always computed from UTC.
-The purpose of `$Revision` is so in a given day multiple releases can occur with unique version numbers.
-In theory `$Revision` could be any integer such as seconds since midnight, however, in practice this program use an integer computed off the current number of release tags for the current date.
+Examines the current tags on the Git repository and returns the next version.

-## Preview Version `vergen preview`
+# Preview Version `vergen preview`

+Creates a preview version

 A preview version has the form `$CommitID.$Branch.$Authority[-$Revision]`.
 The `$Revision` in Preview Version is optional and useful in cases where a nested resource needs a unique version.
 For example, if you are using `vergen` to